Paolo Banchero: National team career

 Banchero was eligible to play for the Italy national team and indicated his willingness to represent Italy in international competitions.
 He was selected to their 24-man squad for the EuroBasket 2022 qualification games in November 2020; however, he did not play.
 In June 2023, Banchero opted to play for the 2023 U.S. national team at the FIBA Basketball World Cup.
 He said that his mother had played for Team USA, so it was always his dream.
 Gianni Petrucci, president of the Italian Basketball Federation, described Banchero's decision as "betrayal."

+Business endeavors

+In November 2025, Banchero joined the ownership group of the Seattle Seawolves.
+He also has stakes in AC Milan.